uacaps/NSObject-ObjectIO/README.md

 ObjectIO
 ========

-ObjectIO is an NSObject Category for writing and reading object descriptions to and from files (saving/loading state).
+ObjectIO is an NSObject Category for writing and reading object descriptions to and from files.